SWARAJ-42/Machine_Learning_Models/neural_network/README.md

+**_NOTE:_**  Before going through this module.
+Please take a look into <a href="https://github.com/SWARAJ-42/Machine_Learning_Models/blob/main/Logistic_regression/README.md">Logistic Regression</a> first because the concepts used there are also implemented here.

 # User Guide
 There are two main files on this project.
 * <a href="./Neural_Network.py">Neural_Network.py</a> : My implementation of Neural Networks from scratch.